-The Village Water Department monitored and reported the water levels on a biweekly basis.
-Raw water in the reservoir and well sources experienced noticeable diminished capacity during the year.
-In August the Village announced Voluntary Water Restrictions encouraging customers to reduce their use of water.
+The Village Water Department monitor and report water levels on a biweekly basis.
+Raw water in the reservoir and well sources did not see diminished capacity during the year to a point where water advisory alerts were issued or water restrictions were implemented requiring customers to reduce water use.